 How To Make Baked Ziti

-- Cook pasta according to package instructions.
-Cook al dente, drain and set aside.
+1. PASTA – Cook the pasta according to package instructions.

-- Cut a lot of whole milk mozzarella cheese in half.
-Slice one half and dice the other half.
-Set aside.
+2. MOZZARELLA – Slice half of the mozzarella cheese and dice the other half.

 EXPERT TIP: Did you know that 1 pound of pasta will generate about 8 cups of cooked pasta?